AlloSphere-Research-Group/AlloSystem/README.md

 2.2 Building Allosystem (Using Make on Linux, OS X and MSYS on Windows)
 ----------------------------------------

-*Note:* You can skip this section if you are just planning on running applications and projects.
-See section 3 below.

 You need to use cmake to configure the build for your system.
 You can build Allocore like this: